VrushankPatel/interview-matters/java/streams-functional-java/README.md

 Streams represent sequences of elements supporting aggregate operations like filter, map, reduce.
 They are lazy, intermediate operations don't execute until terminal operation.
 Parallel streams leverage multiple cores.

 Functional interfaces: Predicate, Function, Consumer, Supplier.

+## Common Interview Questions
+- What is the difference between intermediate and terminal operations in streams?
+- When should you use parallel streams?
+- How do you handle exceptions in stream operations?
+- Explain the concept of lazy evaluation in streams.
+- What are the benefits of using streams over traditional loops?

 ## Real-world Examples & Use Cases
 - **Data processing:** Filtering logs, aggregating metrics.